halkyonio/operator/README.md

 metadata:
   name: spring-boot-demo
 spec:
-  # Strategy used by the operator to install the kubernetes resources as DevMode = innerloop or BuidMode = outerloop
+  # Strategy used by the operator to install the kubernetes resources as DevMode = dev or BuidMode = outerloop
-  deploymentMode: innerloop
+  deploymentMode: dev
   # Runtime type that the operator will map with a docker image (java, node, ...)
   runtime: spring-boot
   version: 1.5.16